COMPLETE A-Z OF PLAYERS 1919 - 2014

 232 1 Long serving amateur full back signed from Pendlebury FC making 232 Mossley appearances scoring one goal between 1930 and 1936.
 Daryl Weston 2007/08

-114 1 Born on 9th October 1986.
-Wing back or midfielder signed from Stalybridge Celtic by Gerry Quinn in the close season 2007.
-Moved to Curzon Ashton in the close season of 2009 before joining Ashton United.
-Re-signed from Ashton United in August 2010.
-He made a total of 114 Mossley appearances scoring one goal in his two spells with Mossley.
-SIgned for Curzon Ashton in August 2011.
-Later with Stocksbridge Park Steels, New Mills and Glossop North End.
+120 1 Born on 9th October 1986.
+Daryl Weston is an experienced versatile defender or midfielder re-signed for a third spell with Mossley in the closed season of 2014.
+He was originally signed from Stalybridge Celtic by Gerry Quinn in 2007.
+He then moved to Curzon Ashton in the close season of 2009 before joining Ashton United.
+Daryl rejoined Mossley from Ashton United in August 2010.
+He then had spells with Curzon Ashton, Stocksbridge Park Steels, New Mills and Glossop North End.
+He made a total of 114 Mossley appearances in his previous spells with Mossley.

 Kenny Weston 1996/97 16 0 Signed from Droylsden.
 His playing days began in 1986, where he spent four years with Manchester United Academy of Excellence with brother Matt, playing alongside David Beckham, Ryan Giggs and Paul Scholes.
 His career then took him to Ipswich Town.
 A short spell at Preston North End.
 He then played for Droylsden before a brief spell with Mossley under Kevan Keelan in the 1996/97 season.
 Kenny has since become a coach and worked with Bolton Wanderers EPL and Stockport County where he coached the U16's.
 He then moved over to the USA in 2006 and was a MLS player development coach at Southbury in CT for 6 months and whilst there won the CJSA state championship for the boys U12's, the first time in Southbury's history.
 Moving to Western Australia in 2008 Kenny coached at Football West, coaching their academy teams and specializing in the High Performance Centre based out of Perth WA.
 In 2009 he coached the state U14's boys at the National Championships and a year later was Head Coach of the U15's boys Western Australia state team which competed and won the Australian National Championships for the first time in 36 years.
 Kenny was named as an Australian All-star coach at the 2010 Nationals.
 Matty Weston 1997/98 4 0